fearfactor3/argocd-eks-terraform/README.md

 - **Variables:**
   - `vpc_cidr`: CIDR block for the VPC
   - `public_subnets`: List of CIDR blocks for the public subnets
+  - `private_subnets`: LIst of CIDR blocks for the private subnets
   - `azs`: List of availability zones
   - `project_name`: Name of the project